qmk/qmk_firmware/keyboards/xiudi/xd87/readme.md

 Make example for this keyboard (after setting up your build environment):

-    make xd87:default
+    make xiudi/xd87:default

 It also supports the tkl_ansi and tkl_iso community layouts:

 	  # Build firmware with ANSI layout
-	  make xd87:default_tkl_ansi
+	  make xiudi/xd87:default_tkl_ansi
 	  # Build firmware with ISO layout
-	  make xd87:default_tkl_iso
+	  make xiudi/xd87:default_tkl_iso

-The keyboard can be reset to bootloader by using bootmagic (space+b by default) or short out the small connector between the Delete and End keys.
+The keyboard can be reset to bootloader by using bootmagic (top left key by default) or short out the small connector between the Delete and End keys.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).